OpenEvalProject/evals/manuscripts/elife-98169/v1/manuscript.md

 1. Department of Ultrasound, the General Hospital of Tibet Military Command Tibet China
 2. Department of High Mountain Sickness, the General Hospital of Tibet Military Command Tibet China
-3. https://ror.org/02d217z27 Department of Ultrasound, Xinqiao Hospital, Army Medical University Chongqing China
+3. Department of Ultrasound, Xinqiao Hospital, Army Medical University Chongqing China ([ROR:02d217z27](https://ror.org/02d217z27))

 † Corresponding author

 ## Abstract

 Individuals residing in plateau regions are susceptible to pulmonary hypertension (PH) and there is an urgent need for a prediction nomogram to assess the risk of PH in this population.
 A total of 6603 subjects were randomly divided into a derivation set and a validation set at a ratio of 7:3.
 Optimal predictive features were identified through the least absolute shrinkage and selection operator regression technique, and nomograms were constructed using multivariate logistic regression.
 The performance of these nomograms was evaluated and validated using the area under the curve (AUC), calibration curves, the Hosmer–Lemeshow test, and decision curve analysis.
 Comparisons between nomograms were conducted using the net reclassification improvement (NRI) and integrated discrimination improvement (IDI) indices.
-Nomogram I was established based on independent risk factors, including gender, Tibetan ethnicity, age, incomplete right bundle branch block (IRBBB), atrial fibrillation (AF), sinus tachycardia (ST), and T wave changes (TC).
-The AUCs for Nomogram I were 0.716 in the derivation set and 0.718 in the validation set.
-Nomogram II was established based on independent risk factors, including Tibetan ethnicity, age, right axis deviation, high voltage in the right ventricle, IRBBB, AF, pulmonary P waves, ST, and TC.
-The AUCs for Nomogram II were 0.844 in the derivation set and 0.801 in the validation set.
+NomogramI was established based on independent risk factors, including gender, Tibetan ethnicity, age, incomplete right bundle branch block (IRBBB), atrial fibrillation (AF), sinus tachycardia (ST), and T wave changes (TC).
+The AUCs for NomogramI were 0.716 in the derivation set and 0.718 in the validation set.
+NomogramII was established based on independent risk factors, including Tibetan ethnicity, age, right axis deviation, high voltage in the right ventricle, IRBBB, AF, pulmonary P waves, ST, and TC.
+The AUCs for NomogramII were 0.844 in the derivation set and 0.801 in the validation set.
 Both nomograms demonstrated satisfactory clinical consistency.
-The IDI and NRI indices confirmed that Nomogram II outperformed Nomogram I .
-Therefore, the online dynamic Nomogram II was established to predict the risks of PH in the plateau population.
+The IDI and NRI indices confirmed that NomogramII outperformed NomogramI.
+Therefore, the online dynamic NomogramII was established to predict the risks of PH in the plateau population.

 ## Introduction